Group B Streptococcus Infection in Newborns

 If your baby has any of these symptoms, call your child's healthcare provider right away.

-Key points about group B strep
+Key points about group B strep in newborns

 - Group B strep is a type of bacteria that can be passed from a pregnant mother to her newborn.